Reflection groups of the quadratic form -px_0^2+x_1^2+...+x_n^2: Introduction

-The non-reflectivity of \eqref{form} when $p = 23$ and $n = 3$ presents an interesting feature.
-For all other values of $p$, the first non-reflective case fails to be reflective by containing a face that passes out of hyperbolic space at a point that cannot be a vertex of the fundamental domain.
-In the $p = 23$ case, the fundamental domain is a cylinder whose faces are all hexagons with finite vertices.
-We show that it is infinite by showing that it has a translation symmetry of infinite order.
-In this case what we have is a reflection group of hyperbolic type, which Nikulin studied in \cite{nik}.
+The $p = 17$ and $p=23$ cases have an interesting feature.
+For all other values of $p$, the first non-reflective case fails to be reflective because the fundamental polyhedron contains a facet that passes out of hyperbolic space at a point that cannot be a vertex.
+This is not what happens when $p = 17$ and when $p=23$.
+In both of these cases, all the vertices of all the facets are inside hyperbolic space.
+We show that there are infinitely many facets by exhibiting an infinite order symmetry of the polyhedron.
+Indeed, in both cases the symmetry group of the fundamental polyhedron is infinite dihedral.
+We will give some details about this polyhedron when $p=23$ and $n=3$ because it has an interesting shape, and being $3$-dimensional it is possible to visualize.

-We implemented our version of Vinberg's algorithm with C++.
+We implemented our version of Vinberg's algorithm in C++ with the PARI Library.
 We verified the computations by hand for $p=5,7,\text{ and }11$.
 For higher values of $p$ this was impracitical.

 In what follows, let $V=V^{n+1}$ be an $(n+1)$-dimensional real vector space with basis $v_0,\ldots,v_n$, and quadratic form \eqref{form}.
 Let $L = L^{n+1}$ be the integer lattice generated by the same basis.
 The group $\Theta$ of integral automorphisms is the group of symmetries of $L$ preserving the form \eqref{form} and mapping each connected component of the set $\{x:f(x)<0\}$ to itself.
 This group splits as a semidirect product